 Undetered, Royns’ diminutive army – all 11 men – marches on me.
 I hold my position, waiting for them.

 On my right, Royns Welsh knights rout before contact – it turns out that one of my Knights, Sir Lamerok, brought something special with him:

 On my left, there is no giant stallion to terrorize the enemy.
-I am confident that Sir Kay and Sir Lucas – my best knights with Sir Gawain – should be able to hold heir own.
+I am confident that Sir Kay and Sir Lucas – my best knights with Sir Gawain – should be able to hold their own.
 I am soon proven wrong as I watch them fall in combat !

-WIth his left flank faltering, King Royns shows less determination than Cruella de Vil in finishing his hairy piece of garment, and starts retreating.
+WIth his left flank faltering, King Royns shows less determination than Cruella de Vil in finishing his hairy piece of garment and starts retreating.
 Sir Sremus and Sir Noskikta are in hot pursuit, and they defeat him.
 His army immediately dissolves.

 Don’t worry about King Royns.
 He will soon be back in his castle.
 Alas, that’s not the case for Sir Kay and Sir Lucas, they are lost forever.
-I am down to 5 Knights of the roundtable, and honestly mostly the Tier C ones, except maybe Sir Gawain and Sir Lamerok’s horse, but I could not make the latter sit at the table.
+I am down to 5 Knights of the Roundtable, and honestly mostly the Tier C ones, except maybe Sir Gawain and Sir Lamerok’s horse, but I could not make the latter sit at the table.
 Still, it was a victory.